Great-Sun-Group/credex-core/docs/environment_setup.md

 Great Sun Financial Inc. has received a Neo4j Startup License, whose value is required as a secret below.
 A single value is currently used across all environments, but an environment can be configured under a different license by updating its individual secret.

 ### AWS Manual Configuration
-Within the root account above, a `production` AWS account has been set up to manage the production deployment to mycredex.app, a `development` AWS account has been set up with identical configuration as below to manage the development and modeling deployments to mycredex.dev.
-Each environment has been manually configured by logging into the console as the root of the respective AWS account.
+Within the root account above:
+- a `production` AWS account has been set up to manage the production deployment to `mycredex.app`
+- a `development` AWS account has been set up with identical configuration to manage the development and modeling deployments to `mycredex.dev`.
+- Each environment has been manually configured as below by logging into the console as the root of the respective AWS account.

 #### Region
-We deploy to `af-south-1`, which must be activated in an AWS account.
+We deploy to `af-south-1`, which must be specifically activated in an AWS account before resources can be deployed there.

 #### Route 53
-Route 53 is manually configured with a hosted zone that manages traffic at the highest level of doman and subdomain.
+Route 53 is manually configured with a hosted zone that manages traffic at the highest level of domain and subdomain DNS records.

 #### IAM
 To manage access to AWS resources for deployment, we have manually created the following IAM setup:

+1. IAM Policy (both accounts):
+   - `credex-core-permissions`: Policy that defines the permissions needed for deployment

+2. IAM Group (both accounts):
+   - `credex-core-deployment`: Group assigned the above policy to connect it will deployment users below.

-1. a.
-IAM Users in `production`:
+3. a.
+IAM Users in `production` assigned to group above:
    - `credex-core-production-deployment`: User for production deployments

    b.
-IAM Users in `development`:
+IAM Users in `development` assigned to group above:
    - `credex-core-development-deployment`: User for development deployments
    - `credex-core-staging-deployment`: User for staging deployments
    - `credex-core-model_01-deployment`: User required for each model environment deployment

-2. IAM Group (both accounts):
-   - `credex-core-deployment`: Group that includes all deployment users

-3. IAM Policy (both accounts):
-   - `credex-core-permissions`: Policy that defines the permissions needed for deployment

 The `credex-core-permissions` policy is attached to the `credex-core-deployment`, granting necessary permissions to all deployment users.
-While stored and implemented in AWS in both accounts and manually updated through the console, we keep a local copy of this policy up to date at [credex-permissions.json](deployment/credex-permissions.json), which the policy in each account should match.
+While stored and implemented in AWS in both accounts and manually updated through the console, we keep a local copy of this policy up to date at [credex-core-permissions.json](deployment/credex-core-permissions.json), which the policy in each account should match.

 **When Terraform scripts are modified, both the IAM policies may need to be updated.** This is uncommon, but must be kept in mind.